CLIP-HPC/SlurmCommander/README.md

 ## Usage tips

-SlurmCommander is developed for 256 color terminals (black background) and requires at least 185x43 (rolumns x rows) to work.
+SlurmCommander is developed for 256 color terminals (black background) and requires at least 185x43 (columns x rows) to work.

 * If you experience _funky_ colors on startup, try setting your `TERM` environment variable to something like `xterm-256color`.
 * If you get a message like this:
 `FATAL: Window too small to run without breaking view.
 Have 80x24.
-Need at least 185x43.`, check your terminal resolution with `stty -a` and try resizing the window or reducting the font.
+Need at least 185x43.`, check your terminal resolution with `stty -a` and try resizing the window or reduce the font.

 ```